pblittle/lightning-mcp-server/README.md

 # LND MCP Server

 A [Model Context Protocol](https://modelcontextprotocol.io) (MCP)-compatible server for interacting with your [Lightning Network Daemon](https://docs.lightning.engineering/lightning-network-tools/lnd) (LND) node.
-This server provides a secure interface to execute LND commands through the Model Context Protocol, allowing AI assistants to safely interact with your Lightning Network node.
+This server provides a natural language interface to query your LND node through the Model Context Protocol, allowing AI assistants to safely interact with your node data.

 This MCP server can be used with any LLM application that supports the Model Context Protocol, including Block Goose, Claude, and OpenAI-based applications.